Bird Type: Penguins

 IUCN World Conservation Status: VULNERABLE

 In the Bird Garden we have a colony of 13 Humboldt penguins.
-The first penguins of the present group arrived in August 1989, and three are still here and doing well at just over 25 years of age.
+The first penguins of the present group arrived in August 1989, and two are still here and doing well at just over 25 years of age.

 The penguin enclosure was specifically designed to replicate the coastline of Peru in South America where the Humboldt Penguins are from.
 The swimming pools are different depths and areas, and there is a rocky slope leading to a plateau.